 The Law and Racial Justice Center

 The Law and Racial Justice Center (RJC) brings together New Haveners; Yale students, staff, and faculty; local government officials; and local and national experts to imagine and implement projects that advance racial justice.
 The center aspires to work together in community, collaborate across disciplines, and create opportunities for student-centered experiential learning.
-The RJC’s signature program, Access to Law School, is an innovative law school pipeline program designed for people from the New Haven area who are first generation, low-income, formerly incarcerated, or members of an under-represented racial group who are considering attending law school.
-This fall seventeen fellows from our first two cohorts will be enrolled in law school at places like Quinnipiac University, UC-Berkeley, UConn, University of Vermont, and Yale.
+The RJC’s signature program, Access to Law School, is an innovative law school pipeline program designed for people from the New Haven area who are first generation, low-income, formerly incarcerated, or members of an under-represented group who are considering attending law school.
+This academic year seventeen fellows from our first two cohorts are enrolled in law school at places like Quinnipiac University, UC-Berkeley, UConn, University of Vermont, and Yale.
 For more information, visit https://law.yale.edu/centers-workshops/law-and-racial-justice-center.

 The Law, Ethics & Animals Program